Digital Inclusion Roundtable

 By 2050, about 65% of the children will have jobs that do not yet exist.
 Without increased digital adoption and use, girls will have fewer employment opportunities and will face additional barriers to workforce participation.
 Future tech trends for an immersive intelligent digital world transformed through digital twins, AR, VR, AI, and ML will have a major impact on the labor market.

 What factors need to be addressed to close the digital gender gap?
-Come, listen to this unique panel on how each and every one of them address the inequity and exclusion that take place to bring a gender-balanced digital revolution for all.
+Each and every member of this unique panel addressed the inequity and exclusion that takes place and actions needed to bring a gender-balanced digital revolution for all.

 Hear different perspectives from a high school student, STEAM teacher, someone from industry, and an international gender champion.